Table of Contents

 What Percentage of Income Should Go to Retirement?

-Retirement, or chapter two as I call it, is customizable.
+Retirement, or chapter two, is customizable.
 It depends on your income needs, your existing guaranteed income streams, and your overall financial situation.

 Key Takeaways

-- Social Security, pensions, and RMDs are annuity-type income
+• Social Security, pensions, and RMDs function as annuity type income

 Is There a Standard Retirement Percentage?